-When a student has been selected for verification or, actionable comment codes, the third party service notifies the student via email address indicated on the ISIR that they have been selected for further review.
+When a student has been selected for verification or actionable comment codes, the third party service notifies the student via email address indicated on the ISIR that they have been selected for further review.
 Such notification takes place within 24 hours of the institution's confirmation to the service, that the student having completed the FAFSA and the financial aid interview, is indeed a student accepted by the institution.
 The student receives a complete explanation with examples of what is needed.
 The student's financial aid file is placed on hold until the student submits the appropriate documentation to the third-party service.
 The institution's financial aid coordinator monitors the student's compliance with the request by using an online tracking report provided by the third-party service.
-Students are sent weekly reminder emails to the students until the appropriate documents are received or until 5 weeks has elapsed.
+Reminder emails are sent to students weekly until the appropriate documents are received or until 5 weeks has elapsed.
+It is during the required documentation.

-It is during the request period that the financial aid coordinator becomes involved to follow up with the student to provide the required documentation.
 If, upon receipt, the documentation is incomplete, in error, or missing a signature, the student is again notified via email and the reminder clock restarts.
 Following receipt of appropriate documentation, the third-party service reviews all documentation and follows guidelines provided by the U.S. Department of Education's Verification Guide.
-When the student has successfully met verification requirements all documentation is digitally saved in he student's secure financial aid file in the cloud.
+When the student has successfully met verification requirements all documentation is digitally saved in the student's secure financial aid file in the cloud.